-The Consortium for Wildlife Bycatch Reduction consists of Blue Water Fishermen's Association, Duke University, Maine Lobstermen's Association, New England Aquarium, and University of New Hampshire.
-Administered out of the New England Aquarium, the Consortium supports collaborative research between scientists and the fishing industry to identify practical bycatch reduction solutions for endangered species.
+The Consortium for Wildlife Bycatch Reduction was founded in 2004 by Duke University, Maine Lobstermen's Association, New England Aquarium, and University of New Hampshire.
+Blue Water Fishermen's Association joined the Consortium shortly thereafter.
+Administered by Dr. Timothy Werner of OAI Consulting and UMASS-Boston, the Consortium supports collaborative research between scientists and the fishing industry to identify practical bycatch reduction solutions for endangered species.

 The Consortium's focus is in three primary areas: